JessicaCaishanghai/Predict_Concert_Fee_Ticketmaster/README.md

 # Predict_Concert_Fee_Ticketmaster

 This is a project to predict whether concert tickets price is good using Ticketmaster API, Selenium and flask.
+There is a backend API, an interactive front end published through Google run using Streamlit and Flask framework.
+You can enter the events that you are interests in and get advice on when to buy the tickets.

 You can access the Streamlit app hosted on Google Cloud Run [here](https://app-561457278990.us-west2.run.app)